yarisvt/tyk-docs/tyk-docs/content/tyk-heroku.md

 title: Deploy Tyk to Heroku Walkthrough
 notoc: true
 ---

+## <a name="sign-up"></a>Signing up for the Heroku Beta

+Deploying to Heroku is currently in Beta, and only available with our Hybrid product.
+To be able to deploy to Heroku an account manager will need to enable this on your account, and then your will be able to follow the guide below.

+To request an invite, [click here](https://tyktech.typeform.com/to/nDNtLx) to receive the one-click Heroku deployment to get started.

 ## <a name="deploy"></a>Deploy Tyk to Heroku

 1. After signing up to Tyk, click the "Reclaim the Invite" button.